mdavidsaver/cashark/README.md

 Setup
 -----

-To automatically load the CA dissector *instead* of using the -X argument.
+To automatically load the CA and/or PVA dissectors *instead* of using the -X argument.

-On RHEL systems, the wireshark config directory is at /usr/share/wireshark/.
+On RHEL systems, the wireshark config directory is at `/usr/share/wireshark/`.
-If the file /usr/share/wireshark/init.lua doesn't exist, install the package wireshark-devel.
+If the file `/usr/share/wireshark/init.lua` doesn't exist, install the package `wireshark-devel`.

-Edit /etc/wireshark/init.lua and remove or comment out the line about disabling LUA support ("`disable_lua = true`").
+Edit `/etc/wireshark/init.lua` and remove or comment out the line about disabling LUA support ("`disable_lua = true`").
 You may also need to change the line "`run_user_scripts_when_superuser = false`" depending on how you run wireshark.

 Next copy the file ca.lua from this repository to /etc/wireshark/.

-Then add a line to the end of init.lua.
+Then add either or both lines to the end of init.lua.

     dofile("ca.lua")
+    dofile("pva.lua")

-If all goes well the string "Loaded CA" will be printed to the console when wireshark starts.
+If all goes well the string "Loaded CA" and/or "Loaded PVA" will be printed to the console when wireshark starts.

 To install this for a single user create `$HOME/.wireshark/init.lua` with a single line "`dofile("ca.lua")`" and place ca.lua in this directory.